 Please note: This post was last updated in April 2017.

 This was the first case about job status in this part of what’s often called the gig economy.
-This was swiftly followed by a CitySprint case in February 2017, you can read the details here, and in March 2017, an Excel cycle courier case and it was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they’re not self-employed.
+This was swiftly followed by a CitySprint case in February 2017, you can read the details here – and in March 2017, an Excel cycle courier case.
+It was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they’re not self-employed.

 Uber had argued that its drivers, or ‘partners’ as it calls them, were self-employed independent operators, while GMB (the union representing them) argued they were in fact workers, because of the degree of control Uber has over them.

 Once a passenger request is received, Uber London locates the driver closest to the passenger and informs them via their smartphone app of the request.

 The driver has 10 seconds in which to accept the trip.
 If they don’t respond within that time, another driver is allocated.
 The driver is only told the passenger’s first name at this point.

 If a driver accepts the job, they and the passenger are put into direct contact through the Uber App to communicate.
 Drivers are strongly discouraged from asking passengers for the destination before the pick-up.

 At the end of the trip, the fare is calculated by Uber based on GPS data from the driver’s smartphone, taking into account time spent and distance covered.
 This is the recommended fare, although drivers can agree lower fares with passengers.

-Uber pays its drivers weekly – the fares they have earned minus a ‘service fee’ for using the App, which is now 25% of the fare.
+Uber pays its drivers weekly, based on the fares they’ve earned minus a ‘service fee’ for using the App, which is now 25% of the fare.

 Uber’s position is that drivers are at liberty to accept tips from passengers, but the Tribunal were shown documents that “evidence their disapproval of drivers soliciting tips”.

-If passengers complain that they’ve been overcharged (e.g. following an inefficient route), Uber considers the complaint and whether to compensate the passenger.
+If passengers complain that they’ve been overcharged (e.g. following an inefficient route), Uber considers the complaint and whether to compensate them.
 If there’s no proper grounds for holding the driver at fault, Uber bears the loss.